merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 anvi-run-scg-taxonomy -c CONTIGS-DBs/$genome.db --num-threads $num_threads
 ```

-and then send all the jobs to our cluster using the conveninence of our slurm wrapper, [clusterize](https://github.com/merenlab/clusterize), with the following `for` loop:
+and then I would have sent all the jobs to our cluster using the conveninence of our slurm wrapper, [clusterize](https://github.com/merenlab/clusterize), with the following `for` loop:

 ```bash
 mkdir -p CONTIGS-DBs